 Antunovic, Zdenko (b.
 Aug.
 8, 1960, Bugojno, Yugoslavia [now in Bosnia and Herzegovina]), premier of Central Bosnia (2001-03).

 Anwar (bin Datuk) Ibrahim (Abdul Rahman), Datuk Seri (b.
 Aug.
 10, 1947, Cherok Tok Kun, Penang, Malaya [now in Malaysia]), Malaysian politician.
 As a charismatic student leader, he spent 22 months in jail for leading a demonstration by impoverished farmers.
-He co-founded the pro-Islamic Malaysian Muslim Youth Movement and battled for a wider role for Islam in running the nation.
+He co-founded the Malaysian Muslim Youth Movement and battled for a wider role for Islam in running the nation.
 As his politics moderated, he rose to power on the coattails of his longtime mentor, Prime Minister Mahathir bin Mohamad.
 He joined Mahathir's ruling party in 1982 and rose quickly to become minister of culture, youth and sports (1983-84), agriculture (1984-86), education (1986-91), and finance (1991-98).
 In 1993, he engineered a groundswell of support within his party to secure his position as deputy prime minister and deputy president of the ruling United Malays National Organization (UMNO).
 Mahathir personally groomed Anwar to take over for him when he retired.
 But as Malaysia's economy slid into recession in 1998, Anwar's standing fell as he differed with Mahathir on the course of recovery.
 The rift between Mahathir and Anwar surfaced openly in June during the annual UMNO convention, where party leaders suspected he was behind a campaign for political reform.
 After that campaign was put down by Mahathir, Anwar tried to mend fences with the prime minister, but it was too late.
 Mahathir sacked him on September 2, accusing him of corruption and sodomy and deeming him morally unfit to take over the country.
 He was jailed 18 days later.
 His wife, Azizah Ismail, became the leader of his political reform movement, launching the National Justice Party.
 Anwar, who had earlier distanced himself from Islamic fundamentalists, aligned himself with them soon after he was fired.
-He was released in 2004 after his sodomy conviction was overturned.
+Convicted of corruption in April 1999 and of sodomy in August 2000, he was released in 2004 after the sodomy conviction was overturned.
 The corruption conviction was, however, upheld, so that he could not return to electoral politics before 2008.
 In that year he was again charged with sodomy in what he said was a political conspiracy to keep him from entering parliament.
 He nevertheless did so in a by-election.
-He was acquitted in 2012.
+He was acquitted in 2012, but an appeals court overturned this in 2014 and the conviction - and five-year prison sentence - was finally upheld by the highest court in 2015.
 He received the titles Dato' Seri (October 1990), Dato' (July 16, 1991), Datuk Seri (Aug.
 15, 1991), Dato' Seri Utama (July 18, 1994), Datuk Seri Panglima (Sept.
 16, 1994), and Dato' Seri DiRaja (Dec.
 3, 1995).

 Anza (Bezerra), Juan Bautista de (b.
 July 7?, 1736, Cuquiárachi or Presidio de Fronteras, Sonora [near present Douglas, Ariz.] - d.
 Dec.
 19, 1788, Arizpe, Sonora), governor of New Mexico (1777-88).